History of Keira Knightley in Timeline

 October 2015: Broadway Debut in Thérèse Raquin

 In October 2015, Keira Knightley made her Broadway debut, playing the title role in Helen Edmundson's adaptation of Émile Zola's "Thérèse Raquin" at Studio 54.
-She took the role after initially declining it twice.
+She initially turned down the project twice but ultimately took the role.

-In 2015, Keira Knightley and James Righton had their first daughter.
+In 2015, Keira Knightley and James Righton welcomed their first daughter.

 In 2015, Keira Knightley starred as the titular heroine in the Broadway production of Thérèse Raquin.

-In 2015, Keira Knightley starred in the biographical disaster film, "Everest".
-Also in October 2015, she made her Broadway debut in "Thérèse Raquin".
+In 2015, Keira Knightley was part of the ensemble cast in the biographical disaster film "Everest", where she played the wife of mountaineer Rob Hall.
+In October 2015, Knightley made her Broadway debut in "Thérèse Raquin".

 Loading Video...